jshvn/ijosh.com/README.md

 This repository contains the contents of [ijosh.com](https://ijosh.com).
 It is a Hugo-based jamstack site that was migrated over from SquareSpace and now deployed on Cloudflare Pages.

-NOTE: Until Cloudflare resolves zone issues that allow automatic HTTPS rewrites and other features, this site will continue to live on [josh.ws](https://josh.ws).

 ***

 ## 🛠 Overview